lynch school of education

 Although students may satisfy Core requirements (42 credits) during any of their four undergraduate years, they are advised to complete most or, if possible, all Core requirements within the first two years.
 The remaining 78 credits (minimum) are to be fulfilled by courses required in the major(s), minor(s), and elective choices.

-All first semester, first year students should select EN 010 First Year Writing Seminar or a Core Literature course, PY 030, First Year ERA, and the course(s) designated by your major department.
+All first semester, first year students should select ENGL1010 First Year Writing Seminar or a Core Literature course, APSY1030, First Year ERA, and the course(s) designated by your major department.
 (Students who advance place out of Core courses will take different courses selected in collaboration with an advisor.)
 Major requirements are listed in the sections that follow.
 If you have not declared a major and are listed as undeclared, follow the course requirements for the Applied Psychology and Human Development major.

-The First Year Experience, Reflection, and Action Seminar (First Year ERA), a two-credit course, is also a requirement for all Lynch School students and is taken as a sixth course during first semester, freshman year.
+The First Year Experience, Reflection, and Action Seminar (First Year ERA), a three-credit course, is also a requirement for all Lynch School students and is taken as a sixth course during first and second semesters, freshman year.